yshamin/tsf/examples/jaxrs-jaxws-authorization/README.txt

-JAX-RS JAX-WS Java First Example
+JAX-RS JAX-WS Authorization Example
 ================================

 The demo shows how a single service instance can be exposed as either JAX-RS or JAX-WS service at the same time and how CXF JAX-RS and JAX-WS proxies can reuse the same code for invoking on the corresponding emdpoints.

+Additionally, it shows how a container-managed authentication can be used to populate a security context and how CXF authorization filters enforce the required authorization rules.

 Building the Demo
 ---------------------------------------